 Budapest, Hungary – For decades, Hungary has been a sleeper traveler destination in Europe.
-It doesn’t get the publicity of France or Spain, but savvy travelers rave about what Hungary has to offer.
-People who take the time to visit come away with a real appreciation for Hungarian food, culture, and natural beauty.
+It doesn’t get the publicity of France or Spain, but savvy travelers rave about what Hungary has to offer, and people who take the time to visit come away with a real appreciation for Hungarian food, culture, and natural beauty.
 Hungary is known for its famous food (goulash) as well as world-renowned wines.
 And of course, its cities are absolutely mesmerizing.

 Thousands of years of civilization, including periods under the rule of the Roman, Mongolian and Ottoman empires, make it a true melting pot country.
 Visitors to Hungary can literally walk the streets and learn more about how the modern world we know now came to be.
 There are plenty of amazing sites to visit in Hungary.
 People who travel there spend days, weeks and even months in the country, while some others decide never to leave.
 Whether your time is long or short, here are four of the most amazing places you shouldn’t miss during your trip to Hungary.